emilygv/emilyvernon.com/_posts/2020-09-12-how-to-study-for-the-CCXP-exam-honest-and-in-depth.md

 **Studying for a multiple choice exam is different from increasing your knowledge about a topic.** Most online guides focus on what to read, but don’t address the reality that this is an exam, not a free-form class. **Being successful with multiple choice exams depends on your ability to: (1) thoroughly read and understand the question and (2) identify the best answer from provided options.** As most professionals don’t do multiple choice exams often, it’s worth practicing.

 **I started doing multiple choice questions for the exam halfway through my study period.** This helped to exercise my test-taking abilities, and identify areas or ideas that I needed to study further.
-Many times I found myself misreading the question or getting distracted, which reminded me to slow down and fully read the content. **Don’t wait until the end of your studies to practice.
+Many times I found myself misreading the question or getting distracted.
+These were important reminders to slow down and fully read the content. **Don’t wait until the end of your studies to practice.
 Even an unsuccessful practice exam attempt is useful feedback.**

 ## Fun & frugal tips

 **I love self-studying, which is why I did not go for a masterclass.** Furthermore, the sales-y and somewhat old school nature of the exam’s ecosystem made me a bit jaded toward the idea. **However, your study approach will depend on your situation and learning preferences.** If self-learning is not your thing or time does not permit, go for a class that works for you.
 In my case, I considered self-studying for the CCXP a fun challenge.

-**The best frugal resource I found was online flashcards.** Flashcards are good for building your recognise-the-concept skill, and if they are online, someone else did the heavy lifting for you.
+**The best frugal resource I found was online flashcards.** Flashcards are good for building your recognise-the-concept skill, and if they are online, someone else did the heavy lifting.
 On Brainscape, there is a deck called ‘CCXP’.
 There are 99-100 multiple choice questions per competency.
 A monthly subscription for Brainscape is 10 dollars, however it was worth the costs as I could study on my phone, on-the-go. **If you are more dedicated than I am, create your own CCXP deck on a Brainscape, Quizlet or StudyBlue and share them with the community.**

 ## How to read for multiple choice exams

 **That might sound pretentious, but how you read will determine if you can identify concepts on a multiple choice exam.** This means reading with purpose, versus reading to get through a book.
-Select only a few key books, between 3-5. **Certain books can and should be reread at different stages of your studying.** It will help to reinforce concepts.
+Select only a few key books, around three. **Certain books can and should be reread at different stages of your studying.** It will help to reinforce concepts.

 **While reading for a multiple choice exam you are looking for two key things: (1) terminology (2) definitive opinions.** Throughout my reading and overall studies I kept a vocabulary list.
 This was particularly valuable when restarting my studies from a three-week break.
 It helped to refocus my efforts and identify weak points.